department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secondary-nav/Comparison-study/conversation-guide.md

 _Labs and tests result > Appointments_

 - Now, I want you to schedule an appointment with your doctor.
-- _Once participant arrives on Appointments_: On a scale of 1-5, 1 = easy and 5 = difficult, how would you rate the difficulty of finding where you might schedule an appointment?
-   - Why do you give that rating?
+- Did you notice anything that was different from last time?

 ### Task 3: Order CPAP supplies from VA - 5 mins
 _Home > Order CPAP supplies_

 - One final task is left: Please find where you'd order CPAP supplies (or any medical supplies).
-- _Once arrived on CPAP supplies page_
+- What if anything is different?

-   - On a scale of 1-5, 1 = easy and 5 = difficult, how would you rate the difficulty of finding where to order medical supplies?
+- On a scale of 1-5, 1 = easy and 5 = difficult, how would you rate the difficulty of finding what you were looking for in that site we just explored together?
-   - Why do you give that rating?
+    - Why that rating?
 ---

 ## Interview closing questions - 5 minutes